AlexandarLudwig/Baal-Inception/README.md

 - 💞️ Tut mir leid.
 Wegen meines Studienprozess hab' ich wenig frei zeit, deshalb kann ich nicht mit ihnen kooperarieren und zusammenarbeiten.
 -  In my Collections can you find some useful Applications and Softwares, and there exists some Malware and Virus eg.trojan.
 But please do not worry , these harmful data
 -  will be stored in separate folders and must be clearly marked.
 Some have password but some don't have it. you can get the password in the folder  :p
 - 📫 How to reach me?
 Emmmm, that's really a good question.
 This both are my E-mails.
-If you live in PRC, please send E-mail via QQ mail box
+- raidenbaal0626@gmail.com
 - wan0373639295@163.com
-- 1836341934@QQ.com

 <!---
 Baal-Inception/Baal-Inception is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.